intro-to-text-analysis-SIPA-S23/syllabus/README.md

 **How to get the most out of this course?**

 For each weekly session, a link to the curriculum is provided in the class schedule.
 Having a chance to read through the curriculum and test out the code before class allows you to focus on the why and what of the code during the class session.
 It also gives you the opportunity to troubleshoot any errors in advance and prepare questions for clarification.
-This is why, starting in week 4 and ending in week 11, you will be required to share your attempts at working through the curriculum for the upcoming session as your homework assignment (more on that below).
-However, it is highly recommended that you begin this practice starting in week 2 when we learn The Command Line.

 It is also recommended to review the additional readings/resources provided in the class schedule to deepen your understanding of the concepts and to find examples for how these methods are used in practical/research settings.